Oregon (band): History

 After a couple years' hiatus devoted to individual projects (including the birth of Walcott's daughter in 1980), the group reassembled, recording for ECM, releasing the eponymous Oregon in 1983 and Crossing in 1984.
 Before the latter's release, however, during a 1984 tour Walcott was killed in an automobile accident in the former East Germany.
 Oregon temporarily disbanded, but regrouped in May 1985 at a memorial concert for Walcott in New York City, with Indian percussionist Trilok Gurtu sitting in (Walcott's own choice for his replacement should it become necessary).
 In 1986, Gurtu was invited to join Oregon; the band resumed touring and released three albums, Ecotopia, 45th Parallel and Always, Never and Forever, during his five years as a member.

 After Trilok Gurtu's departure, the group continued as a trio, issuing two albums during that period.
 The 1997 album Northwest Passage marked a return to the inclusion of percussion, featuring either drummer Mark Walker or Turkish Armenian percussionist Arto Tunçboyacıyan on most tracks; subsequently, Walker was taken on as a full member.
 In 1999, the ensemble traveled to Moscow, Russia, to record with the Tchaikovsky Symphony Orchestra of Moscow Radio, premiering orchestral compositions that had been in development for years, some dating back to their first days with the Winter Consort; that project's 2000 release, Oregon in Moscow, garnered four Grammy Award nominations.
 2002 saw the release of Live at Yoshi's, recorded in San Francisco, the first live Oregon recording in two decades.

-In March 2015, it was announced that Glen Moore was departing from the group, with bassist Paolino Dalla Porta replacing him.
+In March 2015, it was announced that Glen Moore was departing from the group, with bassist Paolino Dalla Porta succeeding him.

 As of 2019, Oregon has no further plans to exist as a touring ensemble.